leehaoyuan/pathology-tile-embedding/README.md

 --image_path [path of the input wsi]

---model_path [path of the model to generate embedding]
+--model_path [path of the resnet18.ckpt to generate embedding]

 --prefix [path to store the media data]